mozilla/grcov/README.md

 OPTIONS:
     -b, --binary-path <PATH>
-            Sets the path to the compiled binary to be used
+            Sets the path to the directory containing the compiled binaries to be used

         --commit-sha <COMMIT HASH>
             Sets the hash of the commit used to generate the code coverage data